rafaelgabler/fhdFoam/README.md

 - paraview;
 - python;

-In order to properly use the graphical functionalities provided by this project the user must also the following python packages:
+In order to properly use the graphical functionalities provided by this project the user must also install the following python packages:

 -